Effective polarization in proton-induced $\alpha$ knockout reactions: RESULTS AND DISCUSSION

-Considering the kinematics that $\alpha$ is emitted to $\theta_2^\mathrm{L} = 66.5^\circ$ and $\phi_2^\mathrm{L} = 180^\circ$, the $m_y = 2$ component in Fig.~\ref{fig:classical} cannot be knocked out because of the short mean-free-path of the $\alpha$ particle, which is described by the absorption of the $\alpha$-$^{116}$Cd optical potential in the present framework.
+Considering the kinematics that $\alpha$ is emitted to $\theta_2^\mathrm{L} = 66.5^\circ$ and $\phi_2^\mathrm{L} = 180^\circ$, the $m_y = 2$ component in Fig.~\ref{fig:classical} cannot be knocked out because of the short mean-free path of the $\alpha$ particle, which is described by the absorption of the $\alpha$-$^{116}$Cd optical potential in the present framework.
 On the other hand, the $m_y = -2$ component is almost free from the absorption.
 Therefore the total TDX is dominated by the $m_y = -2$ component when $p_\mathrm{R}$ is positive.
 Similarly, when $p_\mathrm{R}$ is negative, the $m_y=2$ component becomes dominant.
-This mechanism is very similar to the Maris effect~\cite{Maris58,Jacob76,Maris79,Krein95} in the nucleon knockout reactions.
-A unique feature in this case is that the selection on $m_y$ and hence a selection on the spin third component of the residue is accomplished by only a condition on the kinematics and the absorption effect, without spin degrees of freedom.
-It should be noted that the TDX$_{m_y=\pm 1}$ vanishes because the integrand in Eq.~(\ref{eq:tmatrix}) is anti-symmetric (symmetric) with respect to the $z$-$x$ plane if $l-m$ is odd (even).
-This property originates from that of $Y_{lm_y}$; the rest part of the integrand in Eq.~(\ref{eq:tmatrix}) is symmetric with respect to the $z$-$x$ plane because the kinematics are taken in coplanar on that plane.
+This mechanism has similarities and differences to the Maris effect~\cite{Maris58,Jacob76,Maris79,Krein95} in the nucleon knockout reactions.
+As for similarities, a classical picture of the orbital motion of the bound particle works to explain the phenomena.
+In both the ($p$,$pN$) and the ($p$,$p\alpha$) cases, the reaction position is restricted to only two positions once the momentum of the bound particle, that is, $\bm{K}_{\alpha}^{\mathrm{L}}$ in the present study, is given.
+In addition, the strong absorption effect excludes the contribution from the ``far side'' of the two reaction positions with respect to the emitted $\alpha$ direction.
+Regarding differences, in the Maris effect for ($p,pN$), the energy of one emitted nucleon is low and that of the other is high, and the former is absorbed.
+In contrast, in ($p$,$p\alpha$), the RPS is realized by the strong absorption, that is, the short mean-free path, of the $\alpha$ particle compared to that of a nucleon.
+Another typical difference is that in the vector analyzing power of ($p$,$pN$), the Maris effect distinguishes the $j_{>}$ and $j_{<}$ orbitals for a given angular momentum $l$ by utilizing the strong spin correlation of the NN system.
+On the other hand, in ($p$,$p\alpha$), the present mechanism discriminates $m_y$ and therefore the spin third component of the residue only by the kinematical condition.
+There is no need for a polarized beam because the transition involves the spinless $\alpha$ particle and the reaction is independent of the spin degrees of freedom.